saucelabs/sauce-docs/docs/mobile-apps/faq.md

 Currently the only browser that can be automated in our Android Emulators is the stock browser (i.e., Chrome).

-#### **How do I use XCUITest-driver on Appium 1.6.0 with iOS 9.x tests?**

-Appium 1.6.0 will default to using `automationName: XCUITest` for iOS 10.x tests, and `automationName: UIAutomation` for iOS 9.x tests.
-However, if you specify `automationName: XCUITest` in the device capabilities for the test, you can get XCUITest for iOS 9.x tests.
 <br/>

 ## Real Devices